Huegoxaga/notes/finance/related-concepts.md

 - `Continuous Compound` has the compound frequency set to infinite
   - Then, `FV = PV*e^(rN)` and `EAR=e^r-1` where `r` is the stated compound rate and `N` is the stated number of time period for the stated rate
   - Continuous compound yields the highest interest one can get from compounding, given the same interest rate
+- When `i` is the market interest rate, i' refers to the real interest rate (inflation-free rate) excluding the effect of inflation rate
+  - Given the inflation rate `f` and the market interest rate `i`, `i' = (1+i)/(1+f) - 1`
+    - Optionally, `i = i' + f + i'f`
+  - the real dollars is the inflation-free dollars and the actual dollar is the cash flow amount used in daily calculation when inflation is not considered

 ## Depreciation Calculation